ktarrant/freeAgents/README.md

 This is an attempt to build a competitive baseball team using only free agents.
 The inspiration for this is partly inspired by ["2015 All-Star Game Rosters if determined by fWAR"](https://www.reddit.com/r/baseball/comments/34xw91/2015_allstar_game_rosters_if_determined_by_fwar/) posted by /u/rjaspa and partly inspired by ["FanGraphs Crowd: The Top 82 Free Agents"](http://www.fangraphs.com/blogs/fangraphs-crowd-the-top-82-free-agents/).

 Some notes on my analysis: "Expected Salary" comes from the Fangraphs Crowd article spreadsheet.
 For "Expected 2016 fWAR", I used a combination of 2015 and 2014 fWAR with 2015 performance carrying a little more weight.
 To simplify the analysis, I'm not moving players around the field.
 Meaning, if the FanGraphs spreadsheet lists them as a LF/CF, those are the only spots I would put them - not RF, for example.
+I am not selecting a DH for this team, because their true value would be less compared to their listed fWAR since they would not be playing defense (unless I selected someone who was a DH last year).
+Also "Fuck The DH".

-The positions available in this 2016 FA class are distributed like this:
+The positions of the 82 free agents listed in the FanGraphs article are distributed like this:

 | Position                        | # Players                       | Total Exp. fWAR                 |
 |---------------------------------|---------------------------------|---------------------------------|